MatthewYong/big_brains/README.md

     - [Edutopia.org](https://www.edutopia.org)

 ### Source of Codes
+The following codes were inspired or taken from:
+- [Code Institute](https://codeinstitute.net/): The project is mainly based on the Boutique Ado example project from the module Full-stack Framework with Django.
+The following codes are derived or used in this project:
+    - The Stripe payments in the Checkout app
+    - The context.py & templatetags in the Cart app
+    - All settings to deploy to AWS & Heroku
+- [W3schools](https://www.w3schools.com/howto/howto_css_hide_arrow_number.asp*/): Hiding the quantity arrow in the input field.
+Code used on line 69 in base.css
+- [CSS Tricks](): Animating underlines.
+Code used on line 76 in base.css
+- [AOS Animate on Scroll](https://michalsnik.github.io/aos/): Animating fade in headers on landing page.
+Code used on landing.html
+- [Owl Carousel 2 ](https://owlcarousel2.github.io/OwlCarousel2/demos/demos.html): Code derived for Toys and Blogs carousel on landing page.
+Code used on landing.html and main.js

 ### Acknowledgement
 The completion of this project could not have been possible without support and the extensive knowledge of other people.
 My appreciation goes to:
-- Gerard (Gerry) McBride, my mentor, for giving me tips on testing in Djagno and guidance throughout the project
+- Gerard (Gerry) McBride, my mentor, for giving me tips on testing in Django and guidance throughout the project
 - Code Institute, for the valuable lessons through videos and exercises, mainly the last project lesson Boutique Ado from Chris-ckz8780
 - Stack Overflow, for giving me code support
 - Slack community for giving me new ideas and code support